Skip to main content

 3. API Security: The Frontline Defense

-API Gateways: Centralizing API management through gateways helped us implement consistent security policies and rate limiting across all services.
+API Gateways: I deployed Traefik v2.11 as my API gateway in my homelab.
+Centralizing API management helped me configure consistent security policies and rate limiting across all 15+ services.

 4. Orchestration Security: Kubernetes Lessons